-- 1. Uninstalling Web Client
+- 1. Uninstall zenon Web Clients

 - 2. Restart the computer

 - 3. New installation of zenon Web Client

 3.13.2 ActiveX control failed to load

 If the browser displays an Init Runtime Error, there are several possible reasons for that: The most probable thing: